syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/SegmentingAndPlacingItem.md

 ### VisibleItemCount

-The [VisibleItemCount](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~VisibleItemCount.html) property is used to specify the number of segments available in circular panel.
-When children count is greater than the value given in the VisibleItemCount property, the overflowing children are not arranged in the panel.
-When children count is lesser than the VisibleItemCount property, then remaining segments are left free.
+The [VisibleItemCount](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~VisibleItemCount.html) property is used to specify the number of segments available in the circular panel.
+When the children count is greater than the value given in the VisibleSegmentsCount property, the overflowing children are not arranged in the panel.
+When children count is lesser than the VisibleSegmentsCount property, the remaining segments are left free.

 {% tabs %}
 {% highlight c# %}